prysmaticlabs/prysm/sharding/README.md

 ## Torus-shaped Sharded P2P Network

 One recommendation is using a [Torus-shaped sharding network](https://commons.wikimedia.org/wiki/File:Toroidal_coord.png).
 In this paradigm, there would be a single network that all shards share rather than a network for each shard.
 Nodes would propagate messages to peers interested in neighboring shards.
 A node listening on shard 16 would relay messages for shards in range of 11 to 21 (i.e +/-5).
 Nodes that need to listen on multiple shards can quickly change shards to find peers that may relay necessary messages.
 A node could potentially have access to messages from all shards with only 10 distinct peers for a 100 shard network.
 At the same time, we're considering replacing [DEVp2p](https://github.com/ethereum/wiki/wiki/%C3%90%CE%9EVp2p-Wire-Protocol) with [libp2p](https://github.com/libp2p) framework, which is actively maintained, proven to work with IPFS, and comes with client libraries for Go and Javascript.
+Active research is on going for moving Ethereum fron DEVp2p to libp2p.
+We are looking into how to map shards to libp2p and how to balance flood/gossipsub progagation vs active connections.
+Here is the current work of [poc](https://github.com/mhchia/go-libp2p/tree/poc-testing/examples/minimal) on [gossiphub](https://github.com/libp2p/go-floodsub/pull/67/).
+It utilizies pubsub for propagating messages such as transactions, proposals and sharded collations.

 <https://ethresear.ch/t/torus-shaped-sharding-network/1720>

 ## Sparse Merkle Tree for State Storage

 With a sharded network comes sharded state storage.
 State sync today is difficult for clients today.
 While the blockchain data stored on disk might use~80gb for a fast sync, less than 5gb of that disk is state data while state sync accounts for the majority of time spent syncing.
 As the state grows, this issue will also grow.
 We imagine that it might be difficult to sync effectively when there are 100 shards and 100 different state tries.
-One recommendation from the Ethereum Research team outlines using [sparse merkle trees](https://www.links.org/files/RevocationTransparency.pdf)
+One recommendation from the Ethereum Research team outlines using [sparse merkle trees].(https://www.links.org/files/RevocationTransparency.pdf)

 <https://ethresear.ch/t/data-availability-proof-friendly-state-tree-transitions/1453>